tox-dev/tox/docs/config.rst

 .. conf:: sdistsrc ^ PATH ^ {toxworkdir}/dist

-   Do not build the package, but instead use teh latest package available under this path.
+   Do not build the package, but instead use the latest package available under this path.
    You can override it via the command line flag ``--installpkg``.

 .. conf:: distshare ^ PATH ^ {homedir}/.tox/distshare